nanamindoko/conote/Report.md

 However, during the high-fi implementation, I could know structures about ReactJS project, and some useful frameworks and libraries.

  - `Dorjnyam`
+ My contributions include developing UI and frontend of the web app.
+While I have prior experience with ReactJS, this project has shown me just how little I know.
+I have also prototyped the database interaction with Firebase Firestore NoSQL database.
+I have learned to utilize existing React libraries such as EditorJS and Semantic UI.
+From code to deployment, my understanding of fullstack development has greatly improved.
+I believe I have learned the basics of rapid development cycle and quick pivoting due to everchanging system requirements and feedback.